Frequently asked questions

 Do you ship to the USA or internationally?

 At this time, Just Be Kind ships exclusively to UK addresses.
-We are aware of the huge demand from our community in the USA and Europe, and we are working hard behind the scenes on the complex logistics required to bring our vet-formulated recipes to you.
+We are aware of the huge demand from our community in the USA, Australia and Europe, and we are working behind the scenes on the complex logistics required to bring our vet-formulated foods to Europe and Ireland very soon.

 How long does UK delivery take?